WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

   -h, --help                 Show Help
 ```

 Now, let's find a typo in a wallet called `MagicalCryptoWallet.json`.
-For the sake of the example let say I've created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.
+For the sake of the example let's say I have created this wallet and I think the password is `pasd` but it was created with the password `pass` by accident.

 ```
 $ wassabee findpassword --wallet:MagicalCryptoWallet
 WARNING: This tool will display you password if it finds it.
-Also, the process status display your wong password chars.
+Also, the process status displays your wrong password chars.
          You can cancel this by CTRL+C combination anytime.

 Enter password: ****    <---- Here I typed the password that I think used to create the wallet (`pasd`)